 Gear Basics

-Every sport has its own gear list, but the approach is the same: buy what fits, buy what’s needed, and skip the hype until your kid is old enough for it to matter.
+Every sport has its own gear list, but the approach is the same: buy what fits, buy what’s needed, and skip the hype.

 Universal Rules of Youth Sports Gear

 Buy used first.
 Kids outgrow gear fast.
-Facebook Marketplace, Play It Again Sports, and local parent groups are your best friends.
-Most used gear has been worn for one season and is basically new.
+Facebook Marketplace, Play It Again Sports, and local parent groups are gold mines.

 Don’t overbuy early.
-Your 7-year-old does not need elite-level equipment.
-Start basic, upgrade as they grow into the sport and you know they’re committed.
+Your 7-year-old doesn’t need elite equipment.
+Start basic, upgrade when they’re committed.

-Replace safety gear when it’s worn.
-Helmets, pads, and protective equipment are the one exception to “buy cheap.”
-Safety gear should fit properly and be in good condition.
+Replace safety gear when worn.
+Helmets, pads, and protective equipment should fit properly and be in good condition.

 Label everything.
-A piece of tape with your kid’s name inside the bag saves a lot of headaches at practice.
+Tape with your kid’s name inside the bag saves headaches.

 Sport-Specific Gear Guides